How to generate leads without cold calling

 • Pub Quiz – either at the pub or in your office(!), get people together for a night of knowledge and to give bragging rights to the winner at the next company event.

-I couldn’t leave without mentioning the company website – according to Google 71% of B2B researchers start their research with a generic search using a search engine, and Google itself receives over 63,000 searches per second on any given day (Source: Internet Live Stats).
+I couldn’t leave without mentioning the company website – according to Google 71% of B2B researchers start their research with a generic search using a search engine, and Google itself receives over 3.5 billion searches every day (Source: Internet Live Stats).
 Now whilst not all of these people will land on our websites sadly, the website should be used as a tool to drive more new leads from Google.